-Getting involved as a volunteer or charity fundraiser can also expand your social circle, maintain your skills and put your experience to good use too.
+Getting involved as a volunteer or charity fundraiser can also expand your social circle.
+It can maintain your skills and put your experience to good use too.

-The Scottish Dementia Working Group (SDWG) is the independent voice of people with dementia within Alzheimer Scotland. www.sdwg.org.uk or call 0141 410 1171.
+The Scottish Dementia Working Group (SDWG) is the independent voice of people with dementia within Alzheimer Scotland.
+Members keep in touch through local groups, events and newsletters. www.sdwg.org.uk or call 0141 410 1171